apioo/psx/doc/concept/object_graph.rst

 stdClass or associative array the value gets treated as object.
 If it is an array the value gets treated as array.
 All other values have no structural meaning and are treated as scalar values.
-If a scalar value is an object PSX tries to case it to a string.
+If a scalar value is an object PSX tries to cast it to a string.

 Examples
 --------